 In parts 1 and 2 I reviewed my upbringing (or a lack thereof) with the Holy Spirit and then gave a short testimony of my experience with the Spirit in my early twenties.
-In part 3 I will now lay out a fast forward version of the history of the Spirit in the Bible and share some verses and deductive reasoning that has led me to take the position on the Baptism of the Spirit as I do today: the baptism of the Spirit is a separate event apart from simply just inviting Jesus into your heart.
+In part 3 I will now lay out a fast forward version of the history of the Spirit in the Bible and share some verses and deductive reasoning that has led me to take the position on the baptism of the Spirit as I do today: the baptism of the Spirit is a separate event apart from simply just saying a prayer where you invite Jesus into your heart.

 The Spirit of God is found throughout the whole bible.
 It’s even in the very first book, Genesis.
 In the third sentence of Genesis it says that at the time the world was in it’s infancy of creation “the Spirit of God moved upon the face of the waters.”

-We find that throughout the Old Testament the Spirit was indeed at work and active with individuals.
-But, during this time the Spirit only came upon certain people for certain periods of time and for certain special roles – like to help a king rule a nation (I Samuel 10) or to write the Bible and give prophecy (II Peter 1:19-21).
+We find that throughout the Old Testament the Spirit was a real entity and indeed at work and active within individuals.
+But, during this time in Biblical history the Spirit only came upon certain people for certain periods of time and for certain special roles – like to help a king rule a nation (I Samuel 10) or to write the Old Testament books and give prophecy (II Peter 1:19-21).
 In the Old Testament the Spirit could stay with or leave an individual at will.
-His ever-abiding presence was not a guarantee and could be conditional upon mans performance.
+His ever-abiding presence that we experience now at believers in Jesus was not a guarantee back then.
+The Spirits presence could be conditional for many reasons.
 Furthermore, the Spirit was not available to everyone.
-It was only given out to a privileged few as God willed.
-And even when it was given out there were at times only an apportioned amount given as with Moses and seventy other elders (Numbers 11:17-25), Some of the other folks the Spirit rested on in the Old Testament were: Joshua (Deut.
+It was only given out to a few privileged people as God willed.
+And even when it was given out their were times where only an apportioned amount would be given out as in the example with Moses and seventy other elders (Numbers 11:17-25).
+The Spirit also rested on these folks in the Old Testament: Joshua (Deut.
 34.9), Samson (Judges 14-15), King David (1 Samuel 16), Gideon (Judges 6), and some random dude named Othniel (Judges 3).

 Saul followed Samuel’s instructions and everything that was prophesied over Saul came true.
-Saul had a very string tangible experience with receiving the Holy Spirit.
+Saul had a very strong tangible experience as he received the Holy Spirit.
 I resonate with this passage as well.
 It felt like as I too was turned into another person when I was baptized in the Spirit in college.
 I haven’t been the same since.

-As we continue to move through the Old Testament we find some prophecies regarding a outpouring of Spirit that was still yet to come.
-As wonderful as it was for the Spirit to rest on a few special people in the Old Testament those examples would be nothing compared to the outpouring of the Spirit that would come through the sending of God’s Messiah.
+As we continue to move through the Old Testament we find some prophetic passages referring to an outpouring of Spirit that was still yet to come.
+As wonderful as it was for the Spirit to rest on a few special people in the Old Testament those examples would be nothing compared to the outpouring of the Spirit that would come during the time of God’s Messiah.

 One prophet named Joel wrote this about the coming of Messiah and how it related to the Spirit of God, “”It will come about after this That I will pour out My Spirit on all mankind; And your sons and daughters will prophesy, Your old men will dream dreams, Your young men will see visions.
 Even on the male and female servants I will pour out My Spirit in those days.”
 (Joel 2:28-29)

-The prophet Joel wrote about the day when the Spirit of God would be poured out on all mankind.
-It’s pretty clear from this foretelling that there will be some evidence when the Spirit was on all flesh – they would prophesy, dream, and have visions.
-I’d call that a tangible experience with the Spirit.
-Isaiah 44:3-4 also speaks about a flood and pouring of the Spirit that was to come as well.
+The prophet Joel wrote about the day when the Spirit of God would be poured out on all people.
+And, what is important to note, it’s pretty clear from this foretelling that there will be some evidence when the Spirit had been poured out on the people – they would prophesy, dream, and have visions.
+I’d call that a tangible experience with the Spirit!

 Thus far I’ve presented that the Spirit was present throughout the Old Testament.
 It was present at the beginning at creation, functioned in lives of a few chosen people to do certain special roles and tasks, onset of which was usually recorded with an accompanying tangible experience, and when prophesied about it was foretold that there would be future time when a pouring out onto all people would occur and be accompanied by tangible signs.

-One could make a case the New Testament could be renamed to the “Testament of the Spirit”.
+There is so much focus on the Holy Spirit in the New Testament that one could make a case that it should be renamed to the “Testament of the Spirit”.
 For example, the Old Testament is three times as large as the New Testament yet the New Testament references the Spirit of God at least three times as much as the Old.

 JESUS AND THE SPIRIT